NOVEMBER 2018 UPDATES

 Thank you for supporting our great neighborhood!

-Islands Linda Bogue summarized the island improvements accomplished this year, thanks to an investment of $6,500 from our members’ donations.
-Nine islands had blighted trees removed and, where appropriate, new trees planted.
+Islands Chair Linda Bogue summarized the island improvements accomplished this year, thanks to an investment of $6,500 from our members’ donations.
+Nine islands had blighted trees removed and, where appropriate, new trees were planted.
 One island was completely refurbished.
 For a complete report, please see page 3 of our June 2018 Newsletter.

 We have a new arrangement with the City for regular deliveries of chips to our islands.
 This shows promise for minimizing the patchiness or bare ground we have seen among our islands as their chips degrade, and so improving their appearance.
 Expect those piles of chips to be spread within a few weeks following delivery.

-Meeting attendees gave us some helpful feedback about their priorities for future island improvements.
+Recent Annual Meeting attendees gave us some helpful feedback about their priorities for future island improvements.
 In general, maintenance efforts (such as a program to prune accumulated deadwood from island trees) were preferred over improvement projects (such as planting street trees at the lower ends of W. Bellevue, W. Poplar and Hilltop, where apartment frontages lack them).

 Over time, SMPNA projects have preserved original species and added variety among our islands by giving trees such as magnolias, dawn redwoods, and California peppers their own islands.
 We also have restored 23 (of our 62) islands toward single species groves as John McLaren originally intended.
 Thanks to our members’ support, we continue to improve our street and island tree landscapes via projects such as these that go beyond the services the City provides.